-So once you feel like it at least embodies what core concepts you wanted, then it’s a good time to start sharing it with friends and family.
+Once you feel like it at least embodies what core concepts you wanted, then it’s a good time to start sharing it with friends and family.
 You could invite their feedback and expect that there will be constructive criticism.

 For most of us here who have experience setting up online businesses, this stage of sharing with friends and family was a major one.
 It gave us a lot of valuable feedback.
-We were able to leave our ego at the door and focus more on hearing the feedback and using it to improve the business.
+We had to leave our ego at the door and focus more on hearing the feedback and using it to improve the business.